JessiBaughman/OpenVnmrJ_WSL/README.md

 * **Windows 11** : Version 21H2 (Build 22000, released Fall 2021) or later

 ###  BIOS
 You will need to enable virtualization in your system BIOS.
-Entering the BIOS configuration at boot and the label of the virtualization setting itself varies between motherboard manufactors.
-You may be able to find detailed instructions by searching your computer model number or manufactor's name.
+Entering the BIOS configuration at boot and the label of the virtualization setting itself varies between motherboard manufacturers.
+You may be able to find detailed instructions by searching your computer model number or manufacturer's name.

 ### Windows Features
 <p align="center">
   <img alt="The Windows Features panel" width="415px" height="368px" src="https://user-images.githubusercontent.com/52927689/218584527-d098fb02-ded6-4171-98bf-a67fd5db776a.png">
 </p>
 Two features need to be installed and activated within Windows.
 These are the "Virtual Machine Platform" and "Windows Subsystem for Linux" features.
-You can acess this panel by searching, "Turn Windows features on or off" from the Start Menu.
+You can access this panel by searching, "Turn Windows features on or off" from the Start Menu.
 You will need to reboot your computer after enabling these features.

-## Installation / Runnning the script
+## Installation / Running the script

 1. **Unlock the script**
    - Right-click on the .ps1 file and click Properties.
 Check to see if there is a section at the bottom that reads, "Security: This file came from another computer and might be blocked to help protect this computer."
 If so, click the Unblock checkbox and click OK.